Aru kingdom: Economy and way of life

 The people of Aru made their living by fishing and farming.
 However, since their lands were not suitable for rice farming, most of them grew coconuts and bananas instead, or forest commodities such as rattan, camphor and frankincense.
 They raised poultry, ducks and goats, and they consumed milk.
 When they went into the forest, they used poisonous arrows and bows for protection.
 Both men and women covered their bodies by wrapping their lower limbs in cloth, however the upper parts were left uncovered.
 They traded their commodities for foreign goods, including Chinese ceramics, silk and colourful beads.

 Archaeological findings and artifacts show that the Aru kingdom had established trading relations with India and China.
 According to a Chinese source, compared to Malacca and Pasai, Aru was not a great center of commerce.
 It seems that Aru failed to compete with Malacca and Pasai to attract regional and global Muslim traders.
-This led Aru kings to occasionally turn to piracy and raiding, aided by the Orang Laut, sea gypsies aligned to Aru.
+This led Aru kings to occasionally turn to piracy and raiding, aided by the Orang Laut, sea folk aligned to Aru.